ataul-ui/analysis-for-smart-warehouse/README.md

 I can do something with prometheus using the time series knowledge I learned here

+also do load tests on prometheus on aks project, read through this: https://medium.com/swlh/feed-prometheus-with-locust-performance-tests-as-a-metrics-source-d8d2bfec918c

 This project has been suspended for the time being.
 I might work on it on another time